 Shenks Ferry Wildflower Preserve is truly a local treasure.
 If you haven’t made the trip to visit this beautiful preserve, now is the time to do it.
 Starting in March, this preserve is home to a renowned display of wildflowers, ranging from spring beauties to wild geranium.
-With a new, expanded parking area and easy and accessible walking trail, this preserve is a must-see in the springtime.
+Thanks to the expanded parking area in 2020 and an easy walking trail, this preserve is a must-see in the springtime.
 Here are a few tips to enhance your visit!

 Shenks Ferry gets extremely busy on the weekends during the spring.
-If you can plan your visit for a weekday, you will be blessed with less crowds and a more peaceful experience in viewing the wide array of spring ephemerals up close.
+If you can plan your visit for a weekday, you will be blessed with less crowds and a more peaceful experience in viewing the wide array of spring ephemerals.

 The Shenks Ferry Wildflower Preserve brochure is great to have along with you as a guide to the most common wildflowers you will find on the preserve.
-A wildflower guide or app on your phone can also be useful in making the most of your visit.
+A wildflower guide or app on your phone such as Seek by iNaturalist can also be useful in making the most of your visit.
+You can also learn more ahead of time by reading up on local spring ephemerals your likely to find along the Lower Susquehanna River.
+Trying starting with this piece written by the Conservancy’s Keith Williams, about some of our favorite species of ephemerals.
 Note that the Conservancy will have staff and volunteers on-site at Shenks Ferry for weekends through the months of March and April, to assist in wildflower identification and other information during peak visitation hours.